Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/03/import-iis-log-files-to-sql-server-with-web-log-importer.md

 ## Running SQL Queries Over IIS log files

-Now the data has been imported, you can just run plain-old, super-quick, lovely SQL queries to see what’s going on.
+Now the data has been imported, you can just run plain-old, super-quick, lovely SQL queries to see what's going on.

-Here’s a complete example that creates a league table of client IP addresses ranked by number of log entries.
+Here's a complete example that creates a league table of client IP addresses ranked by number of log entries.
 It filters the logs by date, and time.

 ```sql
 SELECT